 Advising in the College of Engineering and Applied Science depends on your student standing—undergraduate students either are in a major program or are in Undeclared Engineering with a major subplan.
 Check your student portal or call the Engineering Student Services Center at 303-315-7510 if you are unsure of your current program.
 Graduate advising is handled by department faculty advisors.

 Students admitted directly to a major work with advisors in their department.
-If you are an Undeclared Engineering student, you will meet with the staff advisor in the Engineering Student Services Center.
+If you are a pre-engineering student, you will meet with our staff advisor.

 Transfer students who wish to attend CU Denver should make an advising appointment as soon as possible—we are happy to meet with you, even before you’re admitted!

 To schedule an appointment please contact the Dean's Office at 303-315-7170 or firstname.lastname@example.org.

 Please bring a copy of your transcripts from all institutions attended, copies of course descriptions for any courses you wish to have considered for transfer and, if possible, a syllabus for each of those courses.
 Only courses with a grade of C- or better will be considered for transfer credit.
 Pass/fail courses, internship courses, research-related courses and special topics courses will not be considered for transfer credit.

 You may reference the engineering Community College Transfer Guide for information about transferring specific community college courses.